MujeebSulayman/HemSniper/README.md

 # HemSniper AI

-HemSniper AI is an advanceda rbitrage system that leverages artificial intelligence to identify and execute profitable trading opportunities across multiple decentralized exchanges (DEXs) on Ethereum.
+HemSniper AI is an advanceda arbitrage system that leverages artificial intelligence to identify and execute profitable trading opportunities across multiple decentralized exchanges (DEXs) on Ethereum.

 ## Project Overview